 REGION – Soccer season has ended for Vermont high schools and here’s a few soccer statistics.

-In Division IV, number one Proctor girls won their eighth overall title.
-They were playing in their ninth straight title game.
-They shut out number three Rivendell, 6-1.
+Division IV: Number 1 Proctor unbeaten girls won their ninth overall title beating number 6 Hazen 4-2.
+They were playing in their 10th straight title game.